 Evolva supports the three main aims of the UN Convention on Biological Diversity (CBD) – the conservation of biodiversity, the sustainable use of its components, and the fair and equitable sharing of benefits arising from genetic resources.

-We donate 1% of our product-derived revenues to support the conservation of biodiversity and basic science education in developing countries.
 We have a particular interest in supporting low-key, unglamorous, or underappreciated projects/efforts that nonetheless have the potential to make a positive impact on biodiversity and science education.
+Here are a few examples of individuals and groups that Evolva has supported.

 Surendra Varma | Wildlife biologist, Asian Nature Conservation Fund